ItsiW/VILF/places/a&a.md

 I think probably what you want to go here for though is the vegie fry bake.
 This is a more substantial fried bread with any number of their vegan fillings.
 I got cabbage one day which was really tasty (like fried with peppers and stuff) and okra another, also really good.
 In a sandwhich city with not too many vegan sandwhich options, this stuff is really good.

 Highly recommend if you're in the area, I wouldn't be travelling just for it but it's solid.
-You can get away with a lot of food for like $6 as well so there's that.
+You can get away with a lot of food for like $6 cash as well so there's that.